nhuquynhle22/Crime_Rates_vs_City_Budgets/README.md

 # Police-Crime-Rates-vs-City-Budgets

 ## Background
-Crime is prevalent across the world, and it is an evident part of human society.
-The purpose of this research is to find whether or not crime rate rises or falls in reaction to different police variables.
+As a part of human society, crime is prevalent all over the world.
+The purpose of this project is to determine whether or not the crime rate rises or falls in relation to different police variables.

 Description of source of data
 - City budgets